Wednesday, February 11, 2026

 Road House’ (1948)

 Jefty's Road House isn’t a swank, big city club.
 It’s a backwater joint with a bowling alley.
 A love triangle with Chicago songstress Lily Stevens (Ida Lupino), club owner Jefty Robbins (Richard Widmark) and club manager Pete Morgan (Cornel Wilde) sets the drama in motion.
 In one of its best scenes, Ida Lupino makes a lukewarm crowd sit up, take notice and applaud when she sings “One for My Baby (and One More for the Road).”
-She isn’t a trained vocalist, and her slightly raspy two-pack-a-day voice radiates a world-weary sense of dissatisfaction, which is what makes the scene work.
+She isn’t a trained vocalist, and her two-pack-a-day voice radiates a world-weary sense of dissatisfaction, which is what makes the scene work.
 It’s all about heartache and raw emotions and she’s got a hell of a story to tell.

 Raymond Burr, 'The Blue Gardenia.'